A Scalable AutoML Approach Based on Graph Neural Networks: Experiments

 \subsection{Benchmarks}

-We evaluate {\sysname} as well as the other baselines on three benchmark datasets: 1) \textit{Open AutoML Benchmark}~\cite{automl_benchmark}, a collection of 39 binary and multi-class \textit{classification} datasets (used by FLAML \cite{flaml}).
+We evaluate {\sysname} as well as the other baselines on four benchmark datasets: 1) \textit{Open AutoML Benchmark}~\cite{automl_benchmark}, a collection of 39 binary and multi-class \textit{classification} datasets (used by FLAML \cite{flaml}).
 The datasets are selected such that they are representative of the real world from a diversity of problem domains and of enough difficulty for the learning algorithms.
 2) \textit{Penn Machine Learning Benchmark} (PMLB) \cite{pmlb}: Since Open AutoML Benchmark is limited to classification datasets, the authors of FLAML \cite{flaml} evaluated their system on 14 more \textit{regression} datasets selected from PMLB, such that the number of samples is more than 10,000.
 To demonstrate the generality of our approach, we include those datasets in our evaluation as well.
-3) \textit{AL's datasets}: We also evaluate on the datasets used for AL's \citet{al} evaluation which include 6 Kaggle datasets (2 regression and 4 classification) and another 18 classification datasets (9 from PMLB and 9 from OpenML).
+3) \textit{AL's datasets}: We also evaluate on the datasets used for AL's \cite{al} evaluation which include 6 Kaggle datasets (2 regression and 4 classification) and another 18 classification datasets (9 from PMLB and 9 from OpenML).
 Unlike other benchmarks, the Kaggle datasets include datasets with textual features.

-The statistics of all the three benchmark datasets are shown in Table \ref{tab:dataset_stats} in the appendix, which includes number of rows and columns, number of numerical, categorical, and textual features, number of classes, sizes, sources, and papers that evaluated on them.
+4) VolcanoML's datasets: finally, we evaluate {\sysname} on 44 more datasets used by VolcanoML \cite{VolcanoML}.
+The authors of VolcanoML evaluate their system on a total of 66 datasets from OpenML and Kaggle, from which 11 datasets are not specified, 10 datasets overlap with ours, and 1 dataset consists of image samples. \autoref{dataset_stats} includes a summary of all 121 benchmark datasets. \hitext{The detailed statistics of all datasets are shown in the appendix.
+These statistics include names, number of rows and columns, number of numerical, categorical, and textual features, number of classes, sizes, sources, and papers that evaluated on them.}